unixsurfer/haproxystats/README.rst

 * **timeout** Defaults to **0.1** (seconds)

 Time to wait for establishing a connection to UNIX socket.
-It makes not sense to set it higher than few ms as haproxy accepts the connection within 1-2ms.
+There is no need to set it higher than few ms as haproxy accepts a connection within 1-2ms.

 * **interval** Defaults to **0.5** (seconds)